The engagement pyramid is a powerful PR model.

 We all care about other people … to a degree.

-If you can get 1% to to offer up their engagement as creators, you should be happy.
+You should be happy if you can get 1% to offer up their engagement as creators.
 However, to launch a successful social media campaign, you must also attract contributors and lurkers — even if you can’t expect them to invest as much engagement as your top creators.

 How do you raise the engagement bar for your campaign?

 The Engagement Pyramid divides publics into three distinct groups; creators, contributors, and lurkers.
 Engaged publics typically distribute themselves according to a distribution that has been scientifically proven well before the advent of the internet and social media, and supporting sociologists have made observations for centuries.1

 Example: If we ask creators to upload their best summer pictures for a social media campaign, maybe contributors can suggest creative captions for their favourite pictures?
 Now, if both creators and contributors are having their fair share of fun, why not invite lurkers to cast their votes on their favourite photos and captions?

 When studying internet forums specifically, it’s not uncommon to find that 90% of users have never posted, 9% are adding to comments, but only to existing topics and threads (contributors), and 1% are actively starting new topics and threads.